-The right gear protects you.
-In any crash, you have a far better chance of avoiding serious injury if you wear an approved helmet, face or eye protection and protective clothing.
+Your gear is "right" if it protects you.
+In any crash, you have a far better chance of avoiding serious injury if you wear: an approved helmet, face or eye protection and protective clothing.

 Helmet use

 Crashes are common, particularly among beginning riders, and one out of every five result in head or neck injuries.
 Head injuries are just as severe as neck injuries and far more common.
 Analyses also show head and neck injuries account for a majority of serious and fatal injuries to motorcyclists and that, with few exceptions, such injuries are reduced by the proper wearing of an approved helmet.